Crystal-SDS/controller/doc/api_specification_storlets.md

 ```

-## List Storlets
+## List Filters

-An application can list the Storlets by issuing an HTTP GET request.
+An application can list the Filters by issuing an HTTP GET request.

 ### Request

 #### URL structure
-The URL that represents the storlet data resource.
+The URL that represents the filter data resource.
 The URL is
-**/sotrlets**
+**/filters**

 #### Method
 GET